 With Denver’s ever expanding population, and resulting increased housing costs, nearly all the city’s communities are desirable.
 Gentrification/modernization/urbanization, or whatever you call it, is finding its way to every place with a Denver mailing address.
 Even the metro suburbs are top choices to live, though most first timers still prefer to be in the heart of the city.
 Here are a few more places to live and visit within the Mile High City:

 Park Hill – Bordering City Park to the east, this vast residential community spreads north to south from I-70 to East Colfax.
-Its eastern residences lead into Stapleton, which is another solid choice if you can’t find a home here.
+Its eastern residences lead into Central Park (formerly Stapleton), which is another solid choice if you can’t find a home here.
 There are numerous little blocks with hidden restaurants and bars.
 The hub of the neighborhood is East Colfax.

-Northfield Stapleton – Stapleton and Northfield are probably most known for their hub, The Shops at Northfield Stapleton.
+Northfield and Central Park – Northfield is probably most known for its hub, The Shops at Northfield.
 This outdoor mall features movie theatre, apartments, dining, nightlife, etc., all rolled into a modern shopping area.
-Stapleton lies on the south side of I-70, while Northfield is north of that.
+Central Park lies on the south side of I-70, while Northfield is north of that.
 These neighborhoods put you within easy distance of Denver and its attractions.
-Stapleton is home to Denver’s Central Park, another gem.
+Central Park, formerly part of Stapleton, is known for its namesake Central Park, Denver’s third largest public park.

 Regis – The Regis area of North Denver is named for Regis University, home to around 9,000 undergrad and graduate students.
 It lies just north of I-70, opposite the Highlands’ communities of Sunnyside and Berkeley.
 The hub is on Lowell Boulevard.
 There are a few bars and restaurants on the couple of blocks between 49th and 50th.